Ynng/CCC/README.md

-# Canadian Computer Contest
+# Competitive Programming

-For syncing my progress on the CCC questions across devices.
+For syncing my progress on the Canadian Computer Contest questions and other things from DMOJ across devices.

-I did not spend any time polishing any of these solutions, so they might be unoptimized.

-I use the judge on DMOJ to check my solutions.

-The solutions that don't pass all the test cases are in the "WIP" folder.
-I'm still learning about Computer Science and is on my way to solve them.